-Nancy Pelosi says husband Paul is 'coming along' in his recovery from attack
+Nancy Pelosi says her husband, Paul, is 'coming along' in his recovery from attack

-House Speaker Nancy Pelosi on Thursday said her husband Paul is making progress in his recovery from the violent assault by a hammer-wielding assailant in their San Francisco home.
+House Speaker Nancy Pelosi said Thursday that her husband, Paul, is making some progress in his recovery from the violent assault by a hammer-wielding assailant in their San Francisco home.

 "He's coming along," Pelosi said when asked during her weekly press conference on Capitol Hill for an update on her husband's health.
 "It's going to take a while.
 Head injuries are, they have an impact beyond surgery.
 It's a big thing.
 I thank you for asking."

-Pelosi also thanked people around the world for the outpouring of support for her and her husband following the Oct.
+Pelosi also thanked people around the world for the outpouring of support for her and her husband after the Oct.
 28 attack.

 "From our grassroots activists to royalty around the world, everyone has sent in prayers, and we're believers, so we welcome that," she said.